diegojromerolopez/alfonsox/README.md

 Create an issue or send me an email before making a PR if you are unsure about if your PR is going to be accepted.

-Any constructive criticism is welcomed.
+Any suggestion, issue or constructive criticism is also welcomed.

 ## Why the name?